wortos/my-meager-attempt-at-a-windows-to-kali-mcp-server/docs/INSTALL.md

 ## 4. Add an MCP server entry

-Use the example in `examples/claude_desktop_config.example.json` and adapt it to your environment.
+Use the sanitized example from `examples/claude_desktop_config.example.json` and adapt it to your own environment.

 Important:

-- Replace the SSH key path
+- replace the SSH key path
-- Replace the username
+- replace the username
-- Replace the Kali IP
+- replace the Kali IP
-- Do not commit private keys
+- never commit private keys or real secrets

 ## 5. Restart Claude Desktop fully

-### What this step is verifying
+### What this step verifies

-You are making sure Claude reloads the configuration file from disk instead of continuing to use cached settings.
+This makes sure Claude reloads the config from disk instead of using cached settings.

-Close Claude completely, then reopen it.
+- close Claude completely
+- reopen the application
+- test a small request before trying anything longer

 ## 6. Test a minimal remote workflow

-Start with a small command before trying scans or long-running actions.

 ### What this verifies

 You are checking that:

-- the config is valid
+- the JSON config is valid
 - SSH launches correctly
 - Claude can start the remote process
-- the server responds
+- the server responds without timing out immediately

-## 7. Move to longer commands only after basic success
+## 7. Move to longer actions only after basic success

-If simple checks work but scans fail, review:
+If short checks work but longer actions fail, review:

 - timeout settings
 - sudo or permission issues
-- network reachability to scan targets
+- network reachability to targets
-- command execution limits in the MCP wrapper
+- command execution limits in the wrapper
+- commands that may be waiting on interactive prompts

 ## Optional Kali checks

-Run these directly on Kali if you suspect a network problem.

 ### Show IP addresses